Blurry CJK Fonts in Chromium Browsers on Windows

 2. Override Fonts with CSS

-If you’re a web developer or blogger, you can avoid Yu Gothic and force a more legible font:
+If you’re a web developer or blogger, you can avoid Yu Gothic and force a more legible font for your site:

-This change enhances visibility on most systems, especially at 100% scaling.
+This adjustment improves readability on most Windows systems, especially when users are running at 100% scaling.

 Why Yu Gothic Is Problematic for Many Users

-Yu Gothic was introduced as a modern system font, offering a minimal and clean look.
-However, it’s also widely known for its poor readability at small sizes, especially in digital interfaces.
+Yu Gothic was introduced as a modern system font with a minimal, clean look.
+However, it’s widely known for its poor readability at small sizes, especially in dense user interfaces.

 What Users Are Saying